vadi2/DHPHackathon1/input/pagecontent/index.md

 Welcome to the first Digital Health Platform (DHP) Connectathon!
 This event focuses on testing and integrating with two core components of the Uzbekistan health information system:

-- **MSM (Metadata and Security Management)**: Understanding server capabilities and terminology services
+- **MSM (Metadata and Security Management)**: understanding server capabilities and terminology services
-- **MDM (Master Data Management)**: Working with healthcare master data including organizations, patients, and practitioners
+- **MDM (Master Data Management)**: working with healthcare master data including organizations, patients, and practitioners

 Future connectathons will expand to additional DHP components as they become available for integration.